How plastic becomes microplastic

 What can you do to lessen the amount of microplastics created from flexible plastics

 You can’t eliminate soft plastic overnight.
-But you can decrease the volume of microplastics broken down from the plastic packaging and other soft plastics you use.
+But you can decrease the volume of microplastics created from the packaging you use.

 Collect soft plastics separately

-Don't toss soft plastic packaging in the general trash with other types of plastic.
-Once mixed and compacted with other waste, they’re likely headed for landfills or incineration, and eventual microplastic pollution.
+Don’t toss soft plastics into general trash.
+Once mixed and compacted with other waste, they often end up in landfills or incineration — and eventually become microplastic pollution.

 Educate your circle